Frida Aasen Slays In A Strappy String Bikini

-Frida Aasen indulged her 632,000 Instagram followers in another bikini look today, much to their delight.
+Frida Aasen indulged her 632,000 Instagram followers in another bikini look today.
 The Victoria’s Secret model took to her account this morning to share a total of three snaps of her rocking the skimpy swimwear.
 The images were taken outside on a beautiful day.
 She struck a number of poses in front of a vibrant green plant that towered over her, providing some relief from the sun’s golden rays that illuminated the area.

-As for her choice of swimwear, the Norwegian hottie opted for a skimpy number from Bananhot Bikinis that perfectly suited her flawless figure.
-The set boasted a bold color scheme including royal blue and yellow hues, as well as a revealing design that left very little to the imagination.
-It included halter-style top with impossibly tiny cups that were hardly enough to contain her assets, leaving an eyeful of underboob well on display.
+For her choice of swimwear, the Norwegian hottie opted for a skimpy number from Bananhot Bikinis that perfectly suited her flawless figure.
+The set boasted a bold color scheme of royal blue and yellow hues in a revealing design that left very little to the imagination.
+It included a halter-style top with impossibly tiny cups that could barely contain her assets, leaving an eyeful of underboob well on display.
 A set of extra-long ties were attached to a small silver ring in the middle of her chest and wrapped tight around the model’s long torso, accentuating her trim waist and slender frame.

-Frida also rocked the set’s matching bikini bottoms, which were equally-as risque, if not more.
+Frida also rocked the set’s matching bikini bottoms that were just as risque, if not more.
 The piece showcased the model’s toned legs and pert derriere thanks to its high-cut and cheeky design.
-Meanwhile, its thin, string waistband was tied on dainty bows low on her hips, drawing further attention to her flat midsection.
+Its thin, string waistband was tied on dainty bows low on her hips, drawing further attention to her flat midsection.

 To accessorize the barely-there look, Frida added a set of dainty hoop earrings that provided just the right amount of bling.
 She left her blond tresses down, letting them cascade behind her back in a messy fashion, and went makeup-free to show off her stunning natural beauty.

+Read This: Read This: 10 Items You Can (And Should) Buy On Amazon Right Now

 Three hours proved to be enough time for the triple Instagram update to rack up a sizeable amount of likes and comments.
-It has been double-tapped over 19,000 likes in the short window of time, as well as 130-plus comments.
+It has been double-tapped for over 19,000 likes in the short window of time, with 130-plus comments.
 Many of them contained compliments for Frida’s incredible bikini body.

 “Wow!!
 You look absolutely beautiful and stunningly gorgeous,” one person wrote.